El Paso Property Tax Protest ARB Tax Savings over $49 MM in 2024

 El Paso County ARB Decisions with a Reduction

 It is harder to get a reduction through ARB hearings.
 There is more evidence required, and the taxpayer must take on EPCAD in front of a panel of three experts.
 The requirements for a successful ARB appeal are much narrower as well.
-With this in mind, there were still a record 8,313 formal appeals with a reduction in 2023.
-5,325 homes and 2,988 businesses were able to reduce their taxable value.
-While the total number of successful residential properties was down from 2022, commercial properties logged their best year ever.
+With this in mind, there were still a record 8,779 formal appeals with a reduction in 2024.
+5,051 homes and 3,728 businesses were able to reduce their taxable value.
+While homes had declined slightly from 2023, businesses set an all-time record in 2024.

 Percent That Resulted in A ReductionSource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.